-There have never been more reasons to visit the adventure playground on Brisbane’s doorstep – from world class mountain biking and hiking trails to adrenaline-charged thrills, markets, boutique shopping, fine dining and a lively coffee scene.
+There have never been more reasons to visit the adventure playground on Brisbane’s doorstep.
+From world class mountain biking and hiking trails to adrenaline-charged thrills, markets and boutique shopping.
+There is also fine dining and a lively coffee scene.

 Take to the skies

 You can cast off into the sky from a park in Ipswich city as the day’s first rays creep across the land.
-These sunrise flights with Floating Images Hot Air Balloon Flights are a popular experience in the region and you can even book a package that includes breakfast at one of the city’s busy eateries.
+These sunrise flights with Floating Images Hot Air Balloon Flights are a popular experience in the region.
+You can even book a package that includes breakfast at one of the city’s busy eateries.

-Pterodactyl Helicopters will have you arriving in style for lunch at a country retreat or winery, or you can book a country pub tour or a joy flight over the region – these pilots love to tailor the ultimate day out!
+Pterodactyl Helicopters will have you arriving in style for lunch at a country retreat or winery.
+Alternatively you can book a country pub tour or a joy flight over the region – these pilots love to tailor the ultimate day out!